afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/README.md

 Brief description of the main folders.
 -  `docs/` : sprints with a README.md file/sprint, which will serve as a recipe book / test report to validate the procedures.
 - `01-sprint0-openvpn-site-to-site-paris.md`  : Détail step 1 -
-- `02-sprint1-backup-openvpn-site-auber.md`  :Détail step 2 -
-- `03-sprint2-failover-automation.md`:  Détail step 3 - Gestion des incidents (pkill)
+- `02-sprint1-backup-auber-openvpn-failover-automation.md` : Détail step 2 -
-- `04-sprint3-wireguard-nomade.md`  : Détail step 4 - VPN nomade
+- `03-sprint3-wireguard-nomade.md`  : Détail step 3 - VPN nomade

 - `configs/` : files .conf of OpenVPN and Wireguard + files ccd
 - `diagrams/` : Schemas, exigences, topologies